jim-schwoebel/allie/datasets/readme.md

 Lots of audio datasets on here. https://towardsdatascience.com/a-data-lakes-worth-of-audio-datasets-b45b88cd4ad

 ### Open source
-* [AudioSet](https://research.google.com/audioset/) - A large-scale dataset of manually annotated audio events
+* [AudioSet](https://research.google.com/audioset/) - A large-scale dataset of manually annotated audio events.
-* [Common Voice](https://voice.mozilla.org/) - Common Voice is Mozilla's initiative to help teach machines how real people speak
+* [Common Voice](https://voice.mozilla.org/) - Common Voice is Mozilla's initiative to help teach machines how real people speak.
 * [LJ speech](https://keithito.com/LJ-Speech-Dataset/) - This is a public domain speech dataset consisting of 13,100 short audio clips of a single speaker reading passages from 7 non-fiction books.
 A transcription is provided for each clip.
 Clips vary in length from 1 to 10 seconds and have a total length of approximately 24 hours.
 * [CMU Wilderness](http://festvox.org/cmu_wilderness/) - (noncommercial) - not available but a great one.
 * [Urban Sound Dataset](https://urbansounddataset.weebly.com/) - two datasets and a taxonomy for urban sound research.